maptime/tucson/sessions/github_pages_01-2020/git_pages.md

 * Professional portfolios

-## Why do GeoSpatial users care about Pages?
+## Why do Geospatial users care about Pages?

-!I might have to leave this part to you Kiri !
+Pages are a great way to share your resume or create a portfolio of either static or web maps.

 ## Examples of Pages